danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 Input & output are stereo (2 channel) by default.
 As of version 1.2.0, PdParty will attempt to use the maximum number of input or output channels supported by the current device, depending whichever is greater.
 As with desktop Pure Data, any extra input or output channels beyond those used by the current device are ignored.
 Note that the [soundinput] and [soundoutput] abstractions are stereo only, so you will need to roll your own i/o using [adc\~] & [dac\~] objects.

+As of version 1.3.0, the audio samplerate for non-RjDj scenes is selectable between 48000 (default), 41000, and 96000.

 ### Scenes

 PdParty also supports running "scenes" which are basically folders with a specific layout that are treated as a single entity for encapsulation and have certain event attributes: